rashidzeb/linux-fim-tool/README.md

 # linux-fim-tool

-A lightweight, user-space file integrity monitoring tool for Linux web servers, built as part of MSc Computing research at Bangor University.
+A lightweight file integrity monitoring tool for Linux web servers.
+Built in Python, runs entirely in user space, no root needed for the tool itself.

+This started as my MSc individual project at Bangor University and grew into something I think is actually useful for anyone running a small Linux server who doesn't want the overhead of Tripwire or OSSEC.

 ---

-## What it does
+## The problem it solves

-Most file integrity monitoring tools — Tripwire, OSSEC, AIDE — were designed for enterprise environments.
-They work, but they come with real costs: complex policy files, root or kernel-level access requirements, and alert output that takes genuine expertise to interpret.
-For a lot of sysadmins managing a single server or a small fleet, that overhead isn't worth it.
+If you've ever managed a Linux web server, you've probably wondered at some point whether a config file changed, whether something got added to a directory it shouldn't have, or whether a cron job is still outputting what it used to.
+Existing tools like Tripwire and OSSEC can answer those questions, but they're built for enterprise environments.
+Getting Tripwire running properly takes the better part of an hour and requires root.
+OSSEC is even heavier.

-This tool takes a different approach.
-You tell it what to watch, it hashes those files and stores a baseline, and on subsequent runs it tells you what changed.
-That's it.
-No daemons, no kernel modules, no elevated privileges — it runs entirely in user space.
+This tool does the same core job with a simple YAML config file and two commands.
+You point it at the files and directories you care about, it hashes them and saves a baseline, and on the next run it tells you what changed.

-Three types of changes are detected and classified:
-- **Added** — files that exist now but weren't in the baseline
-- **Deleted** — files present at baseline time that have since disappeared
-- **Modified** — files present in both but with mismatched SHA-256 hashes

-Beyond file system paths, the tool can also monitor the output of arbitrary shell commands, which turns out to be useful for tracking configuration state — things like `iptables -L`, `crontab -l`, or `ss -tuln` that don't map neatly to a file path.

 ---

-## Design decisions worth knowing about

-**SHA-256 over MD5/SHA-1** — MD5 and SHA-1 have known collision weaknesses.
-SHA-256 is the conservative, well-audited choice.
-BLAKE3 is faster but hasn't been widely adopted in security tooling yet — deferred to a future version.

-**On-demand scanning, not a real-time daemon** — event-driven monitoring with inotify or similar requires persistent processes and tends to generate noise under normal server activity.
-On-demand scanning is predictable, schedulable via cron, and doesn't sit in memory between runs.
-The trade-off is intentional.

-**User space only, no root required** — kernel-level hooks offer stronger guarantees but they also mean you're modifying the OS to monitor the OS, which introduces its own risks.
-Everything here runs as a normal user process.

-**Atomic writes for baseline files** — baselines are written via a temp file and `os.replace()` to prevent partial writes corrupting the stored state.
-The baseline file also gets a separate SHA-256 hash file so the tool can verify its own reference data hasn't been tampered with before running a scan.

-**Tamper-evident run log** — every baseline save event is appended to a `.jsonl` log with a timestamp and hash.
-It's not cryptographically signed (that's a future enhancement), but it gives you an audit trail of when baselines were created or updated.
+## What gets detected

+Three change types are tracked:

+- **Added** - something that wasn't there before
+- **Deleted** - something that was there and isn't anymore
+- **Modified** - something that's still there but the content changed (detected via SHA-256 hash mismatch)

+There's also support for monitoring command outputs, not just files.
+So if you want to know whether your open ports changed, or whether someone touched the crontab, you can monitor `ss -tuln` or `crontab -l` directly and it'll alert if the output differs from the baseline.

 ---

+## Why on-demand and not real-time

+The short answer is production servers.
+Running a persistent daemon that watches for filesystem events via inotify works fine on a development machine, but on a loaded web server it adds constant overhead and generates a lot of noise from normal activity.
+On-demand scanning is predictable, you can schedule it via cron at whatever frequency makes sense, and it doesn't sit in memory doing anything when you're not using it.

+Real-time monitoring under resource constraints is actually an open research problem and something I want to tackle in a future version properly, rather than just shipping a daemon that hammers the server.

+---

+## Why SHA-256

+MD5 and SHA-1 both have known collision vulnerabilities at this point.
+SHA-256 is the sensible default: it's secure, well-audited, FIPS-approved, and supported natively in Python without any extra dependencies.
+BLAKE3 is faster but still hasn't been widely adopted in security tooling, so it's on the roadmap for a future version once it's more established.

+---

 ## Architecture

-The tool is structured as six loosely coupled classes, each handling one thing:
+Six classes, each handling one job:

 ```
-ConfigManager       — parses and validates config.yaml
+ConfigManager        - reads and validates config.yaml
-FileSystemMonitor   — walks file system paths, collects hashes and metadata
+FileSystemMonitor    - walks configured paths, collects hashes and metadata
-CommandOutputMonitor — runs commands safely, hashes stdout
+CommandOutputMonitor - runs commands in a sandboxed environment, hashes stdout
-BaselineManager     — stores/loads baselines with integrity verification
+BaselineManager      - saves and loads baselines with tamper detection
-Comparator          — diffs baseline against current state
+Comparator           - diffs the current state against the stored baseline
-ReportManager       — writes JSON report + prints console summary
+ReportManager        - writes JSON report and prints console summary
-Orchestrator        — coordinates the above based on CLI command
+Orchestrator         - ties everything together based on the CLI command
 ```

-This structure was chosen because it makes individual components testable in isolation and makes it straightforward to extend — for example, swapping in a different hashing algorithm or adding a new output format without touching unrelated code.
+Baselines are written atomically using a temp file and `os.replace()` so a crash mid-write can't corrupt your reference state.
+There's also a separate SHA-256 hash file for the baseline itself, so the tool can verify it hasn't been tampered with before running a scan.

 ---

 ## Requirements

 - Python 3.8+
-- PyYAML (`pip install pyyaml`)
+- PyYAML: `pip install pyyaml`
-- Linux (tested on Fedora 42; should work on any standard distro)
+- Linux (developed and tested on Fedora 42, should work on any standard distro)
-- No root access required
+- No root needed for the tool itself; some commands you choose to monitor may need sudo

 ---